“I warn all of our friends to have a PLAN B when having an outdoor wedding.

 Eaglewood Resort & Spa

-“It rained briefly before the start of my wedding day and my wife and I have been married for more than 12 years so it must be a good omen.”
+“It rained before the start of my wedding day in the tropics and was sticky, hot and humid afterwards.
+My wife and I have been married since 2005 so I still believe it was a good omen.”

 Jason & Debbi Kaczorowski